-Diet and exercise with type 1/2 diabetes
+Diet and exercise in pregnancy with type 1/2 diabetes

 Your diet in pregnancy